Helen Behan: Career

 In 2020, Behan starred in the Cathy Brady directed Irish drama thriller film Wildfire alongside Danika McGuigan and Nora-Jane Noone.
 In 2021, she took on a main role of police psychologist Tory Snow, in the Swedish supernatural psychological thriller series The Box, co-starring Anna Friel and Peter Stormare.

-in 2022, Behan played the role of Abigail Ross in thr ITV miniseries Holding, a four part adaptation of Graham Norton's bestselling novel.
+in 2022, Behan played the role of Abigail Ross in the ITV miniseries Holding, a four part adaptation of Graham Norton's bestselling novel.
 In 2023, Behan portrayed Monica Nolan in the Dublin sleuth film Barber alongside the protagonist played by Aidan Gillen.

 Personal life

-Behan is married with four children; Her husband supported her move away from nursing into acting; During the COVID-19 outbreak she returned to her previous vocation.
+Behan is married with four children.
+Her husband supported her move away from nursing into acting.
+During the COVID-19 outbreak she returned to her previous vocation.